Stop Wasting Budget on the Wrong Meta Ads Objectives

 A Meta performance goal defines the specific conversion event Meta optimizes for at the ad group level.

 The configuration options here are determined by the campaign objective you chose earlier.
-Some of these options can appear under the same campaign goals.
+Some performance goals are available across multiple campaign objectives.

 You can pick the performance goal from the events you track inside Meta’s Event Manager.